Robert L. Morris

-Broadly, my lab is interested in the ways cells use movement during differentiation from egg to animal and during re-growth from injury to wholeness.
-In particular, my lab is currently focused on the process of ciliogenesis - the process of cilia formation.
+My lab is interested in the ways cells use movement during growth from egg to animal and during re-growth from injury to wholeness.
+In particular, my lab is focused on the process of ciliogenesis - the process of cilia formation.
 Cilia are long appendages of cells that beat like paddles to move fluid over a cell or stand straight like antennae to receive signals from the outside world.
 Healthy cilia help embryos grow and lungs clear, eyes see and ears hear.
-By revealing how cilia grow and change to perform different functions in different tissues, our research helps explain the birth defects and diseases that arise from problems with these universal and versatile organelles.
+By revealing how these universal and versatile organelles called cilia participate in tissue growth and regrowth, our research helps explain birth defects in early life as well as diseases and repair mechanisms later in life.

 My students and I conduct our research collaboratively with other scientists at Wheaton, the Mount Desert Island Biological Laboratory in Bar Harbor, Maine, where I am the Director of the Visiting Scientist Program, and the Marine Biological Laboratory in Woods Hole, Massachusetts.

-I teach courses in introductory cell and molecular biology (Bio112/Cells and Genes), Cell Biology (Bio219), Developmental Biology (Bio254), Neurobiology (Bio324), and occasionally Advanced Marine Biology (Bio331), First Year Seminar, and Senior Seminar (Bio401).
+I teach courses in introductory cell and molecular biology (Bio112/Cells and Genes), Cell Biology (Bio219), Developmental Biology (Bio254), Neurobiology (Bio324), Applied Health Science (Mgmt298) and occasionally Advanced Marine Biology (Bio331), First Year Seminar (FYS), and Senior Seminar (Bio401).
 I teach Independent Research (Bio499) including Honors Thesis research (Bio500) every year.

 My courses are also Connected in the Wheaton Curriculum.
 Bio112/Cells and Genes is connected with Econ112/Microeconomics in the "Biopharma" Connection.
 Bio219/Cell Biology is connected with Arth353 Castles and Cathedrals in the "Living Architecture" Connection.
 Bio219/Cell Biology and Bio254/Developmental Biology are connected with several courses in the "Visualizing Information" Connection.